Food and fibre | Te whatu rourou

 Workers told us

-- Some Food and Fibre sector employees work extremely long hours, which can have negative impacts on staff wellbeing and risks burnout.
-There are also health and safety risks associated with fatigue.
+Some food and fibre sector employees work extremely long hours, which affects staff wellbeing and increases the risk of burnout.
+There are also significant health and safety risks associated with fatigue.

-- Environmental concerns, the isolation of working in rural areas, and perceptions that the sector does not readily adopt technology or support workers in having a good work-life balance, feed into this.
+There is also perception challenge for the sector, and at times the region, which discourages new workers from entering.
+Environmental concerns, the isolation of working in rural areas, housing shortages, mobility challenges, and perceptions that the sector does not readily adopt technology or support workers in having a good work-life balance feed into this.